raknoz/arduino-bots-basic/README.md

 # arduino-bots-basic
-Here are exercises scripts for Arduino as part of a curse to learn about electronic with bots
+Here are exercises (scripts) for Arduino UNO as part of a online curse about electronic with bots.